Learn About Fishing For Catfish In Virginia

 All about fishing for flathead, blue, white and channel catfish in Virginia.

 Catfish can be found in most fishing waters across Virginia.
 Most rivers, small lakes and ponds have one or more species of catfish.
-The major containing a healthy population of catfish include Claytor Lake, Kerr Lake, Lake Anna, Lake Chesdin, Lake Drummond, Lake Gaston, Lake Moomaw, Leesville Reservoir, Philpott Lake, Smith Mountain Lake, South Holston Lake and Western Branch Reservoir.
+The major containing a healthy population of catfish include Claytor Lake, Kerr Reservoir, Lake Anna, Lake Chesdin, Lake Drummond, Lake Gaston, Lake Moomaw, Leesville Reservoir, Occoquan Reservoir, Philpott Lake, Smith Mountain Lake, South Holston Lake, Swift Creek Reservoir and Western Branch Lake.